GEM-benchmark/NL-Augmenter/transformations/transformer_text_generation/README.md

 ```python evaluate.py -t TransformerTextGeneration -task TEXT_CLASSIFICATION```
 ```model_name = "textattack/roberta-base-SST-2" -d sst2```

+## What are the limitations of this transformation?
+In order to get high quality augmented data, we need a generative pretrained language model trained or fine-tuned with data from the domain.

 ## Previous Work
 Our approach follows previous work on data augmentation for distillation